-Consolidated operating profit increased \$244 compared to the prior year.
+Net sales of \$21.1 billion in 2012 increased 1 percent compared to 2011 due to higher organic sales volumes and net selling prices of 2 percent each and improved product mix of 1 percent.
+Foreign currency exchange rates were unfavorable by 3 percent and lost sales in conjunction with pulp and tissue restructuring actions reduced net sales by 1 percent.
+Operating profit increased \$244 compared to 2011.
 Operating profit benefited from increases in net sales, cost savings of \$295 and deflation in input costs of \$90.
 These benefits were partially offset by increased marketing, research and general expenses, including \$115 in higher strategic marketing spending.
 Administrative and research spending also increased, in part to build further capabilities and support future growth.
 Foreign currency translation effects reduced operating profit by \$55 as a result of the weakening of several currencies relative to the U.S. dollar.
-A lower level of income in other (income) expense, net adversely impacted the operating profit comparison by \$45.
+Comparisons were also impacted by the 2012 charges related to the European strategic changes, and 2012 and 2011 charges for the pulp and tissue restructuring actions.
+In addition, 2011 included a charge for a non-deductible business tax in Colombia.